ParalexLabs/hyvbase/hyvbase/examples/README_StarkNet_Examples.md

 # StarkNet Tool Adapter Examples

-This directory contains comprehensive examples showing how to integrate the StarkNet tools with the unified HyvBase framework.
+Welcome to the StarkNet Tool Adapter Examples!
+This directory contains a range of examples illustrating how to integrate StarkNet tools with the unified HyvBase framework, providing a solid foundation for blockchain and social media integration.

 ## Files Overview